 Note: On occasion, a sixth character may be added after the fifth character.
-This is used when it is necessary to distinguish between different sections of the same course or to indicate that the course qualifies as a Co-operative Education credit (i.e. HSP3MC - the C signifies a Co-operative credit).
+This is used when it is necessary to distinguish between different sections of the same course or to indicate that the course qualifies as a cooperative education credit (i.e. the C in HSP3MC signifies a cooperative education credit related to the course with the code HSP3M).